Marketing91

 “Buy-A-Pair, Give-A-Pair” program.
 The program says that every person has the right to see.

 The brand also embraced the concept of donating pairs of specs for those people who require purchase.
-Even Parker established training faculties for offering eye exams as well as selling eyeglasses at affordable prices.
-In this pandemic situation, the program of Parker shifted to provide personal protective equipment to healthcare communities and workers in need.
+Even Parker established training faculties that offered eye exams and sold eyeglasses at affordable prices.

 Conclusion!